Lasspeng/landing-page/README.md

-Created my first landing page
+Creating my first landing page with HTML and CSS